-MELINDA: Well, I may not be a cat, but I’m definitely feeling cranky.
+MJ: Well, I may not be a cat, but I’m definitely feeling cranky.

 My first read this week was the penultimate volume of La Corda d’Oro, Yuki Kure’s manga adaptation of the romantic video game of the same name.
 I’ve generally been a fan of this sweet little reverse-harem series, even with its blatantly ridiculous ideas about classical music (particularly violin repertoire) and its thin, supernatural plot.
 Most of the characters are genuinely likable, and even when they fall into very standard types (which most of them do), they’re quite fun.

 In volume fifteen, emotionally stiff violinist Len finally came to terms with his feelings for the series’ heroine, Kahoko—a surprise to no one, as it’s been obvious for a while which boy in this harem was likely to get the girl.
 In the latest volume (sixteen), Kahoko begins to finally recognize her feelings for Len, and while this is no surprise, either, its consequences managed to make me actually angry with this series for the first time ever.